 After lots of research, I learned about hot tents and the various ways people camp in the winter time.
 Some hot tents were made of a canvas type material and you could put a wood stove inside and camp in it and be toasty warm.
 SOUNDS AMAZING!!
 Let’s do it!!!
 URGGGG wait!… How much?
 If I was really lucky I might possibly get away with spending $600-$1000???
 YIKES!
 That was not an option and not justifiable!
 Was my dream shot down before I even got a chance to start it?

 I contacted Robert, the person who posted the video and he explained to me in many comments, posts, videos etc, how they constructed the tipi he posted on Facebook.
-“We used 30′ trees and placed them all together….. huh? ” I was not allowed to do this, nor did I know anyone who was.
-But, that didn’t stop my imagination from going crazy and thinking of all the possibilities I could come up with on what I could use to make my very own tipi so I could camp and stay warm.
+“We used 30′ trees and placed them all together… this was not something that I believed I was able to do, but, that didn’t stop my imagination from going crazy and thinking of all the possibilities I could come up with on what I could use to make my very own tipi, so I could camp and stay warm.
 Robert said, part of making a tipi was that you used whatever you could find on hand to make the shelter work for you, so that is what I did.
 I started the journey on a 2.5 hour visit to the home depot.
 First, I would need poles….

 I found these steel 10′ poles for $8.97 each.
 They weren’t too heavy but they were strong.
 I took one out to check it’s flexibility and it passed.
 I looked at a lot of other options, but to me, this was the best one I could find.
 I thought of ways to bind the poles.
 I wanted them to be easily put together and have as much space inside the tipi as possible for the height I had.
 I thought of drilling holes at the top and wiring the poles together or putting clamps on them and stringing them together that way.
 I knew how to put the tipi together the old fashioned way, but I wanted something different.
 Something super easy, so I went home and continued to ponder and do some research.